 # 1 – Operating Head – Gross Profit

-The format of multi-step income statement contains Gross Profit as the first section.
+The format of the multi-step income statement contains Gross Profit as the first section.
 The calculation of the first section shows the gross profit of business by deducting the cost of goods sold (COGS) from the total sales.
-This is an important figure for the creditors, investors and internal management as it depicts how profitable a company is at selling the goods or making the products.
+This is an important figure for the creditors, investors, and internal management as it depicts how profitable a company is at selling the goods or making the products.

-For example, Multi-step income statement of the retailer will have the figure of total sales that includes all the merchandise sales that are made during that period and cost of goods sold includes all the expenditures incurred while purchasing, shipping or conveyance, and getting the merchandise ready for sale.
+For example, the Multi-step income statement of the retailer will have the figure of total sales that includes all the merchandise sales that are made during that period, and the cost of goods sold includes all the expenditures incurred while purchasing, shipping, or conveyance, and getting the merchandise ready for sale.
 Gross margin is the amount that the company earned from the sale of their merchandise.
 The thing to be noted is that no other expenditures are included yet.
 It is simply Cash Inflow from Merchandise sales and Cash Outflow from the purchase of the merchandise.
 This section helps in measuring the health of business plus the profitability of core business activities.

 #2 – Operating Head – Selling and Admin Expenses

-The format of multi-step income statement contains Selling and Admin Expenses as the second section.
+The format of the multi-step income statement contains Selling and Admin Expenses as the second section.
 It notes down all operating expenses of a company in two different categories that are Selling and Administrative.

 - Selling Expenses – Expenditures incurred to sell the products.
-Expenditures like advertising, the salary of a salesman; freight and commissions are included in selling expenses.
+Expenditures like advertising, the salary of a salesman; freight, and commissions are included in selling expenses.

 - Administrative Expenses- Expenditures which are indirectly related to the selling of the product like the salary of the office staff, rent, and supplies are treated as

 Both selling and administrative expense are added together for computing total operating expenses.
 And the Company’s Operating income is calculated by deducting these total operating expenses from the gross profit computed above in the first section.